 3. Counseling and Intervention Services

 Students concerned about their own drinking behavior or other drug use or that of someone close to them, may speak confidentially with an alcohol, tobacco, and other drug educator/counselor.
 Counseling is provided on a short-term basis; referrals are made to community-based counseling/treatment facilities.
-Call 862-3823 to speak with an alcohol, tobacco and other drug educator/counselor or 862-2090, to speak with a psychologist at the Counseling Center.
+Call 862-3823 to speak with a licensed alcohol, tobacco and other drug counselor or 862-2090, to speak with a psychologist at the Counseling Center.

 Mandated Alcohol and Other Drug Education